Khanivorous/student-service/README.md

     // rest of class
 }
 ```

+### Student creation DTO class
+This class is to represent data processed for the post request from clients

+### Student DTO class
+This is a DTO class for Student object

 ### Student repository class
 This [StudentRepository.java](src/main/java/com/khanivorous/studentservice/student/repository/StudentRepository.java) class is an interface extending Springs CrudRepository.
 JPA will create an implementation of this interface when running the application.
 You can read more on Spring JPA [here](https://docs.spring.io/spring-data/jpa/docs/current/reference/html/#reference)